Wideband Excitation of Microbubbles with Chirps to Maximize the Sonoporation Efficiency and Contrast in Ultrasound Imaging: Introduction

 Sonoporation of the cell membrane is generally pronounced as one of the main mechanisms that improves the cellular uptake~\cite{Bao1997,Delalande2013}.
 Release of a drug can be spatiotemporally controlled by using ultrasonically triggered encapsulated MBs, which interact strongly with an ultrasonic field and oscillate.
 There are several hypothesis regarding to sonoporation and increasing the efficacy of ultrasound induced drug delivery.
 According to Escoffre \textit{et al.} and Meng \textit{et al.} MB destruction is a key parameters in sonoporation efficiency~\cite{Escoffre2013,Meng2014}.
 Karshafian \textit{et al.} suggests that MB disruption is a necessary but an insufficient indicator of sonoporation~\cite{Karshafian2009}.
 However, it has been presented that cell viability decreases with the increasing acoustic pressure~\cite{Karshafian2009,Qiu2012}.
 The use of high power ultrasound, which leads to instantaneous bubble destruction, is causing concerns about biosafety of this technique~\cite{Yeh2015}.
 Stable cavitation, mechanical streaming and radiation forces are the main non-thermal effects obtained at low acoustic pressure levels, which makes the low-intensity reparable sonoporation a suitable candidate for therapeutic delivery~\cite{Delalande2013}.
 Therefore, a great deal of recent studies focus on maximizing the cell viability by using low intensity ultrasound~\cite{Nejad2011,Qiu2012,Skachkov2014}.

 A MB should be excited at its natural frequency to achieve sonoporation at low intensities, where they absorb and therefore reradiate more acoustic energy.
 This localized energy may be used to target specific cell populations in the vasculature with minimal impact on the surrounding tissues.
-Resonant MBs also improve the separation between tissue and contrast agents, resulting in a higher contrast-to-tissue ratio~\cite{Harput2012,Harput2013a}.
+Resonant MBs also improve the separation between tissue and contrast agents with the application of contrast-specific methods such as pulse inversion and amplitude modulation and therefore resulting in a higher contrast-to-tissue ratio~\cite{Harput2012,Harput2013,Harput2013a,Harput2013b}.
 Most commercial phospholipid encapsulated MBs typically have a polydisperse size distribution (1-10~$\mu$m), where a range of resonant frequencies would exist in a single population.
 The response of a polydisperse MB population to wideband and long duration excitation is stronger~\cite{Harput2013a,McLaughlan2013}, since more MBs can be excited close to their resonance frequency.